 < Unchanged text omitted >

 Step 3: Assign NLOS propagation condition to the channel between the STX/SRX and each of the 3 RPs.
+Note: O2I is not applicable.

 Step 4: Generate the channel between the STX/SRX and each of the 3 RPs using Step 3 to Step12 of Clause 7.5 and Clause 7.6.10 with parameters derived by Table 7.9.3-3, with updates as follows.